 As a music student, you will complete a core of 27 credit hours of music classes including theory, piano and conducting, and will participate in one or more music ensembles.
 You will have the opportunity to fine-tune your music skills and knowledge, learning from highly qualified faculty who are all accomplished musicians.

 Faculty in other departments across SBU also are committed to the integration of faith and discipline.
-So whichever degree you choose to pair with your Bachelor of Arts in Music, you can be sure that Christian faith will play an important role in the classroom.
+So whichever degree you choose to pair with your B.A. in Music, you can be sure that Christian faith will play an important role in the classroom.

 Join SBU's Zeta Zeta chapter of Pi Kappa Lambda, a national music honor society.
 It is the only music organization recognized by the Association of College Honor Societies.
 Each year, a select few of the top junior and senior music majors are voted upon by music faculty to join this distinguished national organization.